Penalties of Abduction: Understand Section 366 IPC

 What is Abduction?

-It is perpetrated against anyone, regardless of age.
+Abductions can be perpetrated against anyone, regardless of age.
 There are no restrictions on those of a certain age.
 Force, coercion, or dishonest tactics are used in Abductions.
-To identify the offence, the intent is crucial.
-Therefore, a person would only be responsible if there was malice hidden behind the conduct.
+The intent is crucial to identifying the offence.
+Therefore, a person would only be responsible if malice was hidden behind the conduct.
 It’s a persistent offence.

 What is Section 366 IPC?